Piet Keizer: International career

 With the Dutch national team, Keizer played 34 times, scoring 11 goals.
 He made his international debut in an 8–0 friendly win against the Netherlands Antilles in 1962.
 Keizer was selected by Netherlands manager, Rinus Michels, to play for the Dutch squad during the 1974 FIFA World Cup, but only started in the 0–0 draw against Sweden.

+End of career

 Keizer suddenly retired from football in October 1974, shortly after a row over tactics with Ajax manager Hans Kraay.

 Personal life

 On 13 June 1967, Keizer married Jenny Hoopman.
 The couple had two sons.

-Keizer died after a long battle with lung cancer in February 2017.
+Keizer died of lung cancer in February 2017, after a long illness.

+Football player and manager Marcel Keizer, who played in the Ajax youth academy and was a manager of the first team in 2017, is a nephew of Piet Keizer.

 Style of play

 UEFA website has described Keizer as "the genius on the left wing, the skillful flanker, the superb foil to Johan Cruyff".

 Cruyff, in his posthumously released autobiography, placed Keizer, as left winger, in his "ideal squad".